matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Because of the decentralized and federated nature of Matrix, it is very likely that data is not received in order or delayed in transit.

-Matrix provide several proactive flows so homeservers can try to complete their DAG if they become aware that part(s) of it are missing.
+Matrix provides several proactive flows so homeservers can try to complete their DAG if they become aware that parts of it are missing.

 {{room_get_missing_events_ss_http_api}}